London Unveiled: Explore the 5 Must-see Attractions

 The London Eye

 Built on the occasion of the London Millennium celebrations in 2000, the London Eye is Europe’s most giant observation wheel.
-The individual glass capsules offer the most spectacular views of the city as you embark on a circular tour that rises 443 feet above the Thames.
+The individual glass capsules offer the city’s most spectacular views as you embark on a circular tour that rises 443 feet above the Thames.
 The London Eye is almost 150 feet high.

 It is across the street from the Parliament and offers a great view of London, especially on a clear day.
 The London Eye is now increasingly synonymous with this great city, perhaps not only because of its location in the heart of Westminster.